Skip to main content

 Make sleep a priority.
 Even if you're already sleeping soundly, these tips can help.

-If you're not still getting enough sleep, use these additional suggestions until you get the sleep you need to feel your best each day:
+If you're still not getting enough sleep, use these additional suggestions until you get the sleep you need to feel your best each day:

 • Keep a written log of your sleep schedule this week.